Student Housing Eligibility

 Incoming Freshman

-Freshmen who choose to live on campus are guaranteed housing in the residence halls for the fall quarter, provided all requirements and deadlines are met.
+Incoming freshmen who choose to live on campus are guaranteed housing in the residence halls for the fall quarter, provided all requirements and deadlines are met.
 While not required, over 90% of incoming freshman choose to live in the residence halls.
-Freshmen entering the university during winter or spring quarter may contact student housing to request to be placed on a waiting list; the housing guarantee does not apply for winter or spring quarter.
+Freshmen entering the university during winter or spring quarter may contact Student Housing to request to be placed on a wait list; the housing guarantee does not apply for winter or spring quarter.

 Incoming Transfer Students